dylan-b/react-artist-album-search/README.md

 ## Getting Started

-To get the project running just clone down the project and run npm install.
-Then run npm start to run the project.
+To get the project running just clone down the project and run npm install Then run npm start to run the project.

 ### Prerequisites